-If you have never worked with the Amazon Android SDKs, or have never implemented the IAP API before, this page will help you set up your IDE and familiarize you with the recommended development, testing, and submission workflow for IAP.
+If you have never worked with the Amazon In-app Purchasing SDK, or have never implemented the IAP API before, this page will help you set up your IDE and familiarize you with the recommended development, testing, and submission workflow for IAP.

-For the sake of simplicity, this topic will walk you through importing the IAP sample apps to your IDE, rather than starting a new project from scratch, since most developers prefer to look at samples to start.
+For the sake of simplicity, this topic will walk you through importing the IAP sample apps to your IDE, rather than starting a new project from scratch, since most developers prefer to start with a sample.
 To learn more about how to actually implement the IAP API itself, see Implementing IAP.

-If you have not already done so, download the Android SDK to your computer:
+If you have not already done so, download the Amazon Android SDKs to your computer:

 Google no longer supports the Android plugin for the Eclipse IDE.
 Please use Android Studio.